sdsc-hpc-training-dev/sdsc-hpc-training-dev.github.io/README.md

-# SDSC HPC Training for Advanced Computing Users.
+# SDSC HPC Training for Advanced Computing Users. -- DEV SITE

 ## This GitHub repo will provide materials to support SDSC training classes and workshops.